rangozhang98/CISC327-Group19/Test_Documentation/Test_Case_Table.md

 | Command invalid if the user has not logged in                                                                                                                     | R8.1         | Command invalid if the user has not logged in                                         |
 | Produce output file based on the program output details above.                                                                                                    | R8.2         | Produce output file based on the program output details above.                        |
 ```
+1. How we organized the documentation of the test cases is that we created 8 separate branches for each test cases, and we named our 8 markdown files all in the same format.
+Then we merged branches into the master and putted all into a folder named Test-Documentation in the master branch on our group Github page.